 Candidates tend to be too vague when writing a personal statement.
 They give a general overview of what they aspire to achieve and their skills at hand instead of delving deeper into their qualifications.
 It is crucial for a candidate to tailor each statement according to the position that is sought after.
 It is a boost to the Curriculum Vitae already issued and makes it more useful.
-Being general reflect on you poorly as you appear to be lazy and apparently, depicts that you are not qualified for the post.
+Being general reflects on you poorly as you appear to be lazy and apparently depicts that you are not qualified for the post.

 2. Ignoring rules

 Most companies or firms give specific guidelines for candidates to follow.
 Aspects such as font size, word count, and file type can be easily overlooked.
-These things may seem miniature but are the standards that makes one recruited or rejected.
+These things may seem little, but are the standards that makes one recruited or rejected.
 As a candidate, you should keep in mind all these instructions when you write a statement.